Scholarships

 Academic Achievement Scholarship

 Important: An official transcript must be received before the beginning of the academic year to verify your GPA.
 The academic scholarship can be forfeited if your GPA drops below 3.5 at the end of any semester at FLBC.
-Merit based scholarships are automatically renewed each year provided the recipient maintains the minimum GPA each semester.
+Students who maintain this GPA will receive an academic award each year they attend FLBC.
+Award amounts for future academic years will be based on available funds.

 Although standardized test results are not required for admission to FLBC, a CLT score is preferred from all academic scholarship applicants.
 The CLT provides an objective way for FLBC administration to assess a student's academic aptitude.
-Everyone who submits a CLT score by April 1, 2023 will receive an automatic $100 scholarship and may also be considered for additional academic awards.
+Everyone who submits a CLT score by April 30, 2024 will receive an automatic $100 scholarship and may also be considered for additional academic awards.
 To register for the test, visit https://www.cltexam.com/.
-Once you have completed the test and received your results, applicants must submit their score through the FLBC scholarship application and send their results to FLBC through their CLT student account.
+Once you have completed the test, applicants must send their results to FLBC through their CLT student account.

 SAT and ACT scores are accepted as an alternative to the CLT.
 The $100 scholarship is not available for ACT and SAT test takers.